Security guard: Canada

-In Canada, private security falls under the jurisdiction of Canada's ten provinces and three territories.
+In Canada, private security falls under the jurisdiction of the country's 10 provinces and 3 territories.
 All ten of Canada's provinces and one of its territories (the Yukon) have legislation that regulates the contract security industry.
 These eleven jurisdictions require that companies that provide security guard services and their employees be licensed.
 Most provinces in Canada regulate the use of handcuffs and weapons (such as firearms and batons) by contract security companies and their employees, either banning such use completely or permitting it only under certain circumstances.
-Additionally, in some provinces, some terms, or variations of them, are prohibited either on a uniform or in self-reference.
+Additionally, in some provinces, certain terms, or variations thereof, are prohibited either uniformly or in self-reference.

-Canada's federal laws also restrict the ability of security officers to be armed.
-For example, section 17 of the Firearms Act makes it an offense for any person, including a security officer, to possess prohibited or restricted firearms (i.e. handguns) anywhere outside of his or her home.
+Canada's federal laws also restrict security officers' ability to be armed.
+For example, section 17 of the Firearms Act makes it an offense for any person, including a security officer, to possess prohibited or restricted firearms (i.e., handguns) anywhere outside of their home.
 There are two exceptions to this prohibition found in sections 18 and 19 of the Act.
 Section 18 deals with transportation of firearms while Section 19 deals with allowing persons to carry such firearms on their persons to protect their lives or the lives of other persons, or for the performance of their occupation (Armour Car Guards, Licensed Trappers), provided an Authorization to Carry (ATC) is first obtained.

 British Columbia

 Private security in the province of British Columbia is governed by two pieces of legislation: the Security Services Act and the Security Services Regulation.
 These laws are administered and enforced by the Security Programs and Police Technology Division of the Ministry of Public Safety and Solicitor General.
-The legislation requires that guards must be at least 19 years old, undergo a criminal background check, and successfully complete a training course.
+The legislation requires that guards must be at least 19 years old, undergo a criminal background check, and complete a training course.
 As far as weapons, British Columbia law severely restricts their use by security officers.
 Section 11(1)(c) of the Security Services Regulation prohibits security personnel from carrying or using any "item designed for debilitating or controlling a person or animal", which the government interprets to include all weapons.
-As well, section 11 forbids private security from using or carrying restraints, such as handcuffs, unless authorized by the government.
-However, as in other parts of Canada, armoured car officers are permitted to carry firearms.
-In the past, only personnel that worked for contract security, that is, security companies, were regulated in British Columbia.
+Additionally, section 11 prohibits private security personnel from using or carrying restraints, such as handcuffs, unless authorized by the government.
+However, as in other parts of Canada, armored car officers are permitted to carry firearms.
+In the past, only personnel employed by contract security companies were regulated in British Columbia.
 However, as of September 1, 2009, in-house security officers and private investigators came under the jurisdiction of the Security Services Act and Security Services Regulation.
 Bodyguards and bouncers, effective November 1, 2009, are also subject to these regulations.